Kanjiža: Inhabited places

 Note: For the inhabited places with Hungarian ethnic majority, the names are also given in italics in Hungarian.

 Demographics

-According to the 2011 census results, the municipality of Kanjiža has a population of 25,343 inhabitants.
+According to the 2022 census results, the municipality of Kanjiža had a population of 20,141.

 Ethnic groups

-Almost all of the settlements in the municipality have Hungarian majorities except Velebit, which is predominantly Serbian.
+Almost all of the settlements in the municipality have Hungarian majorities, except Velebit, which is predominantly Serbian.

 The ethnic composition of the municipality:

 Economy

 The economy of Kanjiža is dominated by the Potisje-Tondach roof tile factory.
-Other firms are FIM Kanjiža, Keramika Kanjiža, various paprika refining firms, and a spa health center "Banja Kanjiža".
+Other firms are FIM Kanjiža, Keramika Kanjiža, various paprika refining firms, and the "Banja Kanjiža" spa health center.

-The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):
+The following table gives a preview of the total number of registered people employed in legal entities per their core activity (as of 2018):